insideout10/wordlift-docs/docs/wordlift-theme-development.rst

     {{/items}}
     </script>

-As a theme developer you have complete flexibility on the contents of the template and on the CSS styling.
+As a theme developer you have complete flexibility on both: the contents of these templates and the CSS styling.
-Read here the list of the `supported parameters <shortcodes.html#navigator-widget>`_ that you can use for this widget.
+Read here the `parameters supported <shortcodes.html#navigator-widget>`_ by the Navigator widget.